yt-project/yt/doc/source/visualizing/callbacks.rst

     location in the image (either in a present corner, or by specifying (x,y) image coordinates with the x_pos, y_pos arguments.
 If no time_units are specified, it will automatically choose appropriate units.
-It allows for custom formatting of the time and redshift information, as well as the specification of an inset box around the text.
+It allows for custom formatting of the time and redshift information, the specification of an inset box around the text, and changing the value of the timestamp via a constant offset.

 .. python-script::